codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 ------------|-----
 Add object | `Shift+a`
-focus on single object | click on the object and press `/` hide object | pick object and press `h` unhide object | press `Alt + h`
+focus on single object | click on the object and press `/` Return to simple view after focusing an object | press `/` hide object | pick object and press `h` unhide object | press `Alt + h`
 Show properties | 'n'